Another Illinois official has been arrested on federal corruption charges.

 “It’s as fast as the Democratic leadership wants it to go,” Durkin said.
 “I will ask that we move expeditiously and we’ll move accordingly.
 We can do this in the nest few months.
 It has to go through the rules committee and has to be approved by the Speaker.”

-His next court date was not immediately set.
+His next court date is not immediately set.